wamaithajoy/Wapi_Daktari/README.md

 - Predicted congestion level

+- Doctor Availability

-All responses are sent instantly via USSD—no internet, app, or smartphone needed.
+All responses are sent instantly via USSD no internet, app, or smartphone needed.

 For Hospitals & Stakeholders (Streamlit Dashboard):
 Access the secure Streamlit Dashboard from a browser.